Timeline of the Libyan civil war (2014–2020): September 2017

 On 22 September, the US military conducted 6 airstrikes with unmanned aircraft on an ISIL camp 150 miles southeast of Sirte, killing 17 ISIL militants and destroying three vehicles.
 It was also reported in an AFRICOM statement that the strikes took place "In coordination with Libya's Government of National Accord and aligned forces" and that "The camp was used by ISIL to move fighters in and out of the country; stockpile weapons and equipment; and to plot and conduct attacks".
 The strikes marked the first time airstrikes had been carried out by the United States under the Donald Trump administration.

 October 2017

 On 29 October, US special operations forces captured Mustafa al-Imam, for his alleged role in the 2012 Benghazi attacks, an official said that once captured he was moved to a US Navy ship offshore and will be transferred to the US for federal prosecution; Libyan authorities were informed of the mission in advance.

 November 2017

 Fox News reported that on 17 November, a drone strike in the desert of central Libya Friday killed several ISIL militants.

+On 24 November, armed militants raided a water pipeline station in Shwayrif, Jabal al Gharbi.
+The attack don´t left casualties, but the water supply was shut off.
+This attack t is similar to other attacks that occurred in previous months.